Career Services: For Students & Alumni

 - Apply classroom theories to real life situations.

 An internship is not a job.
-Internships can be unpaid and they are generally designed to give you experience in a new job function or gain new skills.
+Internships are generally designed to give you experience in a new job function or gain new skills.
 Your supervisor is there to train and teach you, and should have significant experience in your field of study.

 Internships can be full time or part time and last up to 16 weeks.
 Internships typically begin the second week of September, January, and May.
 Internships for credit are only allowed during the student's last term at GGU.

 HOW DO I FIND AN INTERNSHIP?

 GGU Careers has many internship opportunities, both for-credit and not-for-credit.
 You can also create your own internship by networking with employers.
-Consider attending a workshop for resume, cover letter, interview, and job search tips.
 You can also make an appointment with a Career Consulting to discuss your internship search by logging into GGU Careers and clicking on the Career Consulting Appointments shortcut on the right hand side of the page.